paceholder/nodeeditor/docs/overview.rst

 The "headless" mode is also supported.
-It is possible to create, delete, connect and disconnect nodes, as well as propagate data, without assigning your :cpp:type:`GraphModel` to a :cpp:type:`BasicGraphicsScene`.
+It is possible to create, delete, connect and disconnect nodes, as well as propagate data, without assigning your :cpp:type:`AbstractGraphModel` derivative to a :cpp:type:`BasicGraphicsScene`.

 Examples